 Diversity & Inclusion Education

-(Coming soon!)
 Are you confused by diversity?
 What does that even mean?
 Does diversity include you?
 Let’s unpack the buzzword and give it some teeth.
 This session will explore the nuances of diversity, equity and inclusion and how they relate to our daily lives both in and out of the office.
 We will give you the language to understand and discuss equity and inclusion and talk about how to most effectively engage and embrace diversity.
 This is an online podcast available for listening and/or download.

 Have you ever feel like someone just doesn’t get you?
 Have you found it difficult to communicate with others in your office?
 Are you looking for ways to make connections with people that are different from you?
 Beyond personal differences, culture plays an important role in how we interact with others and how we perceive others actions toward us.
 These differences can often lead to confusion or arguments.
 Join us as we break down the barriers to intercultural communication.